 If you're that nosy friend that wants to find out all of your companions' deepest secrets then you'll like this one.
 Passengers take it in turns to be in the hot seat and are asked 5 questions, one of which they're allowed to veto and the other four must be answered honestly.

 This is best played in an adult-only car (questions get notoriously cheeky) and is the ideal way to pass the time finding out some interesting new facts about your road trip friends.

 Someone picks a car full of people that everyone can see (this works best if you're stuck in traffic), and together you make up a story about the people - who they are, where they're going, what they do for a living.
 The funnier and more far-fetched the story, the better - just make sure you're not staring too obviously at your subjects or it might get a little awkward...

 Another one for the older crowd.
 Take turns listing three famous people and the other passengers in the car have to choose which person they would kiss, which they would marry, and which they would avoid.

-Whilst they're out for the count, have a brainstorm with the awake members of the party and come up with an epic story or scenario of something that they missed during their nap.
+Whilst they're taking a nap, have a brainstorm with the awake members of the party and come up with an epic story or scenario of something that they missed during their nap.
 The aim of the game is to get them to believe the story, so make sure nobody laughs or breaks character (come up with a forfeit if they do), and keep the lie going for as long as possible.
 If you manage to pull it off this is far better than a DIY moustache... but by all means, draw one on for good measure.

 This classic road trip game can really take a turn for the worse if you want it to.
 A simple horror story about a truck that followed the car for miles that you just managed to pull away from before getting a flat tyre can go a long way as you're parked on the side of the road.
 Peer into the rear view mirror in horror and watch their face when a random truck appears on the horizon!